CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 egen <newvar> = rowmean(var1, var2, var3)
 ```

-The functions which `egen` support are fairly esoteric; you can see the full list in the help:
+The functions which `egen` support are fairly random; you can see the full list in the help:

 ```
 help egen